civilcode/playbook/guides/practices/pair-programming.md

 Things to watch-out for to prevent breaking the loop:

 - Watcher should not move the mouse, unless asking for permission to do so.
 - Watcher should not touch the keyboard, unless asking for permission to do so.
-It permitted, this is not considered a role switch.
+If permitted, this is not considered a role switch.
 - While making a test pass, if the test code needs tweaking, it is up to the driver to do the changes (not the person who wrote the test, in this case the watcher).

 **The driver can refactor the code in which modifications are about to happen only when all tests are passing.**